-We’ve previously covered the efforts of Washington University in creating wireless communicating printed objects.
+We’ve previously covered the efforts of Washington University in 3D printing wireless communicating objects.
 The university created a range of objects that could communicate with other objects without electricity, conveying basic information using antennae.
-Now, researchers are applying the same principle to in brand new ways to track object usage.
+Now, researchers are applying the same principle to track object usage.
 These new wireless self-track objects use two antennae to convey relatively complex information.

 One of the devices the team is developing is a medicine container bottle that can relay its usage times and info.
 The team previously created objects like containers that could inform the user when it is running low.
 While the old devices could only relay basic info, these new ones make use of the two antennae to relay more complex stuff into the wi-fi signals.
 Take for example the medicine bottle: it has an antenna to detect when it opens and another to detect when it closes.
 This allows the researchers to gather data about usage times, recording both instances.